 - Add the garlic and cook another minute

-- Add the tomatoes, cashews, garam marsala, karai methi, chili powder, paprika
+- Add the tomatoes, cashews, garam masala, karai methi, chili powder, paprika

 - Cook the mixture on low for 30-40 minutes